BandaiNamcoResearchInc/sentiment-analysis-adapter/README.md

 This repository is provide a sentiment-analysis adapter to classify POSITIVE and NEGATIVE comments in Japanese, which is trained on the Yahoo Movie Review dataset for 10 epochs and achived 89.1% accuracy.

-Thi repository is also to show how to train and use this adapter based on the great documenation by [HuggingFace's Transformers](https://huggingface.co/transformers/index.html) and [Adapter-Hub](https://adapterhub.ml/).
+This repository is also to show how to train and use this adapter based on the great documenation by [HuggingFace's Transformers](https://huggingface.co/transformers/index.html) and [Adapter-Hub](https://adapterhub.ml/).
 Please find details in [examples](https://github.com/BandaiNamcoResearchInc/sentiment-analysis-adapter/tree/master/examples).

 ## Usage